 Usage

-Add a preload attribute to any hyperlinks and hx-get elements you want to preload.
+Add an hx-preload attribute to any hyperlinks and hx-get elements you want to preload.
 By default, resources will be loaded as soon as the mousedown event begins, giving your application a roughly 100-200ms head start on serving responses.

 All preload requests include an additional "HX-Preloaded": "true" header.